aceta-minophen/MudraKosh/README.md

 Technical and practical constraints to be overcome:
 * Lack of sufficient financial support for outreach to the lower class
 * Even after applying maximum security measures, occurrence of fraud is still possible and to be expected

+### Technologies to be added (and the replacements provided to simulate them using the current techstack)
+1. **Digilocker API**: After adding this API to MudraKosh, only the already verified documents (for proof of identity and proof of address) will be allowed to be uploaded by the users for eKYC.
+As MudraKosh is required to be an officially registered organization to use this API, we cannot impliment it in our project as of now.
+Instead, an eKYC form is provided to be manually filled by the users.
+2. **BHIM UPI API**: To be used for allowing users to depoosit and withdraw money from MudraKosh.
+As of now, since this API also requires MudraKosh to be registered as an official organization, we have added a simple form to simulate the transactions.
+The values are being added and subtracted to and from the database on the backend.

 ## Known Issues
 In order to implement the system we are taking some assumption: